NCCG is a small

 family, the real reasons behind it may be

 withheld.
-It may be represented as a "teaching" employment opportunity
+It may be represented as a "teaching"

 at a small school.

-- Men who live in a region that would allow them
+- Men who live in a region that would

-to live and work in Sweden legally without special arrangements (such
+to live and work in Sweden legally without special

-as legal residents of EU countries) may be at risk of making that sort
+as legal residents of EU countries) may be at risk of

 - A married man with a relatively normal

-marriage whose wife and family are not participating in NCCG seems to
+marriage whose wife and family are not participating in

-typically be targeted as an internet-only member who may visit the
+typically be targeted as an internet-only member who may

-compound for various cult-declared holy periods, but then would be
+compound for various cult-declared holy periods, but

-- A married man whose wife is psychologically
+- A married man whose wife is

-either vulnerable or dependent on him has a likelihood of
+either vulnerable or dependent on him has a likelihood

 eventually making a serious effort to recruit the wife.

-- If you
+If you

 suspect,

-based on the demographic and descriptions on this web site, that the
+based on the demographic and descriptions on this web site,

-individual is being negatively impacted by NCCG:
+that someone is being negatively impacted by NCCG:

-- In the case of an unmarried woman in the 18 -
+- I observed a case of an unmarried woman

-25 age bracket, I do not recommend approaching the person with
+recommend approaching the person with

 questions as your first step.
-Instead, your first step should be to use
+Instead, use

 cult's compound in Sweden.
-If plans to move are underway, alerting the
+If plans to move are

 plans being accelerated or other actions being taken to

-the details of what cults are, how they work, and why they work.
+are, how they work, and why they work.
 You

-might try the following internet links to get you started: http://www.rickross.com/help.html
+might try the following internet links to get you

 , http://www.factnet.org/rancho1.htm